sudhanshu675/SVM-and-Navies-bayes/README.md

-# SVM-and-Navies-bayes
+# SVM-and-Navie-bayes
-SVM  and Navies bayes
+SVM  and Navie bayes